 As you get older, you don’t build as much muscle when you eat protein as when you were young.
 After eating a protein-rich meal, the muscle protein synthesis of a young person increases by about 50%.
-When an older man or woman eats the same meal, they don’t get nearly the same response.10 11 12
+When an older man or woman eats the same meal, they don’t get nearly the same response.8 9 10

 This phenomenon is called anabolic resistance: a reduced response to eating protein and lifting weights that happens with aging.

-Again, strength training and protein to the rescue.
-You can overcome the reduced response to protein simply by eating more of it, and frequent high-intensity weight lifting increases muscle mass after 50, just like before.
-It might take a bit more effort and be a little more challenging, but challenges are meant to be overcome.
+Again, strength training and protein come to the rescue.
+You can eliminate the reduced response to protein simply by eating more, and weightlifting increases muscle mass after 50, just like before.
+It may take more effort and be more challenging, but challenges are meant to be overcome.

 Eating a Protein-Rich Diet: Food vs. Supplements